-where zs represents the spatially varying temporal trend, or spatial trend for short.
-This spatial trend field can be thought of as the spatial variability in how a species’ density changes through time (Fig. 1).
+where ζs represents the spatially varying temporal trend, or local trend.
+This local trend field can be thought of as the spatial variability in how a species’ density changes through time, which differentiates such trends from time-independent spatiotemporal random fields (Fig. 1).
+Note that this framework could also be extended to model systems in which most spatially explicit responses are non-linear by either modifying the model structure or by fitting separate models to each stanza during which a linear trend is suspected.

-Testing the ability to recover spatial trends
+Testing the ability to recover local trends

-We conducted a simulation analysis to evaluate our ability to recover an added spatial field representing the true spatial trend.
-Given results from previous work with state space models (Auger-Méthé et al. 2016), we focused our simulations on understanding how the magnitude of spatiotemporal variation or observation error variation affect our ability to recover the spatial trend (details in Table S1).
-The simulations were conducted as follows: for each evaluated (time-invariant) value of spatiotemporal variation and observation error, we simulated a random spatial field.
-We then simulated a latent spatiotemporal process over 10 time steps, using spatial and spatiotemporal components (modeled as independently from year to year) along with the spatial trend field.
+We conducted a simulation analysis to evaluate our ability to recover an added spatial field representing the true local trend.
+Given results from previous work on similar classes of models (Auger-Méthé et al. 2016), we focused our simulations on understanding how the magnitude of spatiotemporal variation and observation error variation affect our ability to recover the local trend (details in Supplementary material Appendix 1 methods and Table S1).
+We also performed similar sensitivity analyses to verify that the magnitude of spatial variance and local trend would affect our ability to recover the local trend in predictable ways.
+All simulations were conducted following this general outline: for each evaluated (time-invariant) value of spatiotemporal variation and observation error, we simulated a random spatial field.
+We then simulated a latent spatiotemporal process over 10 time steps, using spatial and spatiotemporal components (modeled as independent from year to year) along with the local trend field.
 To include measurement or observation error, we simulated normally distributed observations from this spatiotemporal process.
 We then fit a spatial GLMM to the simulated data and assumed the model structure to be known.
-We then compared estimated values of the spatial trend at the locations of the data with known values to generate statistical summaries (bias [expectation of difference], variance [sample variance of difference], and Pearson correlations between predicted and observed values).
+We then compared estimated values of the local trend at the locations of the data with known values to generate statistical summaries (bias [expectation of difference], variance [sample variance of difference], and Pearson correlations between predicted and observed values).
 For each combination of parameter values, we simulated 100 random datasets.
-Code and data necessary to replicate this analysis are included in the repository for this project (https://github.com/fate-spatialindicators/spatial-trend).

 West coast groundfish application